Yugo

-Yugo (/sh/), also known as the Zastava Yugo, Zastava Koral (/sh/, Застава Корал), Yugo Koral, or Jugo, is a subcompact hatchback manufactured by Zastava Automobiles from 1980 until 2008, originally a Yugoslav corporation.
+The Yugo (/sh/), also known as the Zastava Yugo, Zastava Koral (/sh/, Застава Корал), Yugo Koral, Yugo Tempo or Jugo, is a subcompact hatchback manufactured by Zastava Automobiles from 1980 until 2008, originally a Yugoslav corporation.
 Originally named the Zastava Jugo 45, various other names were also used over the car's long production run, like Yugo Tempo, Yugo Ciao, or Innocenti Koral.
 It was most commonly marketed as the Yugo 45/55/60/65, with the number referring to the car's maximum power.
 In the United States, it was sold as the Yugo GV (and sub-versions).